heidigha/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Units: Individual employees (current and former)

+Observational Units: Individual survey responses from current and former employees.
+Each response represents one employee's experiences, perceptions, and attitudes about their employment at the company.

 Sampling Strategy: Random select to obtain feedback from departments with the highest turnover rates to better understand specific issues in those areas.
 For former employees: conduct survey due to the smaller population size.
 ```